 DOHA, March 11 (Reuters) - Qatar expects rapid growth in non-hydrocarbon parts of its economy this year while its gas sector is unlikely to expand significantly, Finance Minister Youssef Kamal said on Monday.

-expect to see an increase before 2017," he told a financial
+“We expect in 2013 to see 9 percent growth in the non-hydrocarbon sector.
+In the hydrocarbon sector, we do not expect to see an increase before 2017,” he told a financial conference.

 Kamal added that Qatar hoped to raise its credit rating to AAA from AA.
 He did not elaborate on how this would be done.